-- 12.3 Annual subscriptions for the following calendar year can be paid from November, and are due by the 1st January of each year - 12.3.1 If a member has not paid the annual subscription by the end of April in the calendar year the subscription is due, the member is considered resigned, and the membership ceases as per rule 16. - 12.3.2 Members who have not paid any annual subscription due between January and April (in the same year), are not eligible to vote at general meetings (non-financial members).
+- 12.1 The committee will determine - - 12.1.1 the amount of the annual subscription for full members and associate members (if any), for the following calendar year; and - 12.1.2 any pro-rata amounts for annual subscriptions for members joining after the start of a calendar year. - 12.2 Annual subscriptions for the following calendar year can be paid from November, and are due by the 1st January in each year - 12.2.1 If a member has not paid the annual subscription by the end of April in the calendar year the subscription is due, the member is considered resigned, and the membership ceases as per rule 16. - 12.2.2 Members who have not paid any annual subscription due between January and April (in the same year), are not eligible to vote at general meetings (non-financial members).